 You will live in happiness too

 Owners of cheap laser thermal rockets need somebody to supply them with laser beams.
 They can rent laser time from Beams-R-Us.
-If you have no LT rocket, Beams-R-Us will be more than happy to rent you such a rocket for use with the laser time.
+If you have no LT rocket, Beams-R-Us will be more than happy to rent you such a rocket so you can also rent some of their laser time.
 But pay your bills or BRU will pull the plug and you'll either find yourself stranded or desperately trying to use the thin gruel of natural sunlight to get somewhere before your oxygen runs out.

 Please note that all Beams-R-Us laser arrays contain self-destruct devices controlled by the military Laser Guard.
 Who also have several laser-hardened warships on patrol ready to blow the snot out of Beams-R-Us' assets if they try to use their lasers to destroy military ships or civilian cities.
 Oh, did I mention that the self-destruct devices are booby trapped?